JSB-UCLA/scReadSim/docs/source/tutorials/scRNAseq_MultiSamples.md

-# scReadSim on 10x scRNA-seq from multiple samples
+# scReadSim for 10x scRNA-seq from multiple samples

 This tutorial demonstrates the application of scReadSim generating synthetic reads for **scRNA-seq from multiple samples/conditions**.
 For simplicity, we chose two of 10x datasets as the input multi-samples for this tutorial illustration.
 The datasets we chose include
 - [10x Single Cell Multiome dataset (RNA modality) for Fresh Embryonic E18 Mouse Brain](https://www.10xgenomics.com/resources/datasets/fresh-embryonic-e-18-mouse-brain-5-k-1-standard-2-0-0)